 I avoided adding any filler and the urge to puff up this article for a greater number of tips.
 I wanted to keep it real and focus on the heavy lifting, 80/20 stuff.

-These are currently the most substantial tips I can offer on part time remote jobs and other freelance work in a quick and easy format.
+These are currently the most substantial tips I can offer on full or part time remote jobs and other freelance work in a quick and easy format.

 1. Where are You Looking?

-Looking for part time remote jobs is a lot like dating, and the environment where you look for online jobs will drastically affect outcomes and job satisfaction.
+Looking for a remote job is a lot like dating, and the environment where you look for online jobs will drastically affect outcomes and job satisfaction.

 Before you apply for online part time jobs, you need to consider the quality and business model of the freelance remote job site itself –just as much, or more, than the employer you end up working with.

-There are typically 3 kinds of hiring remote jobs sites, and each will affect the outcome of your part time remote job search in its own way;
+There are typically 3 kinds of hiring remote jobs sites, and each will affect the outcome of your remote job search in its own way;

 “Gig Economy” Websites: Sites that bring home everything I ever hated about the office.

 - Gig economy sites like Upwork and Fiverr charge you 1/5 of your income before taxes; for a single project on Upwork they charge you 20% on your first $500 earned, 10% up to $10k, 5% thereafter –and this fee scale resets with every new client

 - Screen recording options for employers to monitor freelancers –always hated this one, it’s my computer man!
 Working in a cafe sucks when someone’s taking screenshots of your screen all day